ran-jit/contact-management/README.md

 # Contact Management System

-CMS is to send email from web page contact-us form details (i.e., name, email, contact number, etc..).
-Now a days, we've lot of contact-us forms available in open source market.
-But the advantage of this system is to integrate our own contact form to send emails via Google Docs using Golang.
+Using Google Sheets, now you can send email from your web page contact-us form.
+Nowadays, we have a lot of open source forms available on the internet.
+But the advantage of this is simple and secure (Here we're not sharing our contact-us form details to anyone).

-Google Docs has always been a good all-round tool for creating and managing the documents.
-The system is to record mail contents and send emails using Google Sheets and Golang script.
+Google Docs has always been a secure tool for creating and managing documents over the internet.
+So here we expose API and record details using Google Sheets script engine.

 more details.. [contact-management-system/wiki](https://sites.google.com/site/ranmanicwikii/opensource/contact-management-system)